mrowa44/ggl/README.md

 -----------------------------------

 Do you ever need to perform a quick google search while on command line?
 Well that's exactly what ggl is for, it lets you open your browser on your query without the hassle.
-You can also search Google Images, YouTube, Stackoverflow, Wikipedia and DuckDuckGo.
+You can also search:
+- Google Images
+- YouTube
+- Stackoverflow
+- Wikipedia
+- DuckDuckGo
+- Github

 See usage for more info.

 Installation
 ------------